14sudharsan/MacAddress/README.md

 # Prerequisite
 * Install following softwares like Docker , Git client on your system
-* In order to fetch mac address details from https://macaddress.io/ first signup and get your apikey
+* Apikey has to be aquired with https://macaddress.io

 # Overview :

-Purpose of this docker container

-Our ultimate aim is to get Company Name associated with that MAC address
+This tool aims to obtain the necessary details about the mac address from https://macaddress.io

 Step 1 Git clone this repository